carsongross/ronin/BackgroundTasks.md

 There are some cron-like options that are not available via the simplified arguments of `schedule()`.
-You can pass a [raw Quartz cron string] (http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) in in this case by using the `:cronString` parameter:
+You can pass a [raw Quartz cron string] (http://www.quartz-scheduler.org/documentation/quartz-1.x/tutorials/crontrigger) if you need these more exotic options by using the `:cronString` parameter:

 {% highlight js %}
 	schedule( :cronString = "0 15 10 ? * 6L 2002-2005", :task = \-> doIt() )
 {% endhighlight %}

-Which, according to the Quartz documentation above, means "Fire at 10:15am on every last friday of every month during the years 2002, 2003, 2004 and 2005"
+According to the Quartz documentation linked to above, this means "Fire at 10:15am on every last friday of every month during the years 2002, 2003, 2004 and 2005"

 ## Why Such An Old Version Of Quartz?